kgateway-dev/kgateway/docs/content/dev/writing_auth_plugins/_index.md

 ---
-title: "Building external auth plugins"
+title: "Building External Auth Plugins"
 weight: 7
 description: Guidelines and best practices for developing and configuring Go plugins to extend Gloo's ext auth server
 ---

-## Intro
 In the [**Plugin Auth** guide]({{% versioned_link_path fromRoot="/gloo_routing/virtual_services/security/plugin_auth" %}}) we showed how easy it is to extend Gloo with custom authentication logic using Go plugins.
 That guide uses a [plugin](https://github.com/solo-io/ext-auth-plugin-examples/tree/master/plugins/required_header) that has already been